Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 lookup file bind
 search home.arpa  # <--- replace with your local domain name
 ```
-`nameserver 127.0.0.1`→ Use the local DNS server running on IPv4 loopback (localhost).
+`nameserver 127.0.0.1`: Use the local DNS server running on IPv4 loopback (localhost).
 This means the system will try to send DNS queries to itself at 127.0.0.1.

-`nameserver ::1`→ Same as above, but for IPv6 loopback.
+`nameserver ::1`: Same as above, but for IPv6 loopback.
 This allows DNS queries to be sent to localhost using IPv6.

-`lookup file bind`→ This controls the order of name resolution:
+`lookup file bind`: This controls the order of name resolution:

-`file`→ means check /etc/hosts first.
+`file`: means check the /etc/hosts **file** first.

-`bind`→ Originally meant the **Berkeley Internet Name Domain (BIND)** software, which is the original and widely used DNS resolver and server suite developed at Berkeley in the early days of the Internet.
+`bind`: Originally meant the **Berkeley Internet Name Domain (BIND)** software, which is the original and widely used DNS resolver and server suite developed at Berkeley in the early days of the Internet.
 It’s a legacy term that stuck.
 Now, it simply means *ask the DNS servers listed above (127.0.0.1 and ::1) if the name wasn’t found in /etc/hosts*.

-`search home.arpa`→ If you type just a short hostname (like, myserver), the system will try appending .home.arpa to it, making it myserver.home.arpa.
+`search home.arpa` (replace with your actual domain name): If you type just a short hostname (like, *myserver*), the system will try appending .home.arpa to it, making it *myserver.home.arpa*.
 This helps with resolving names in your home network automatically *from the router itself*.

 ### Create `/etc/dhcpleased.conf`  (IPv4)